DPM Teo calls on Jokowi at Istana Merdeka

 newsletters in your inbox

-He is accompanied by Minister for Social and Family Development Tan Chuan-Jin, Senior Parliamentary Secretary for Trade and Industry & Education Low Yen Ling, Chairman for Government Parliamentary Committee (Defence and Foreign Affairs) Vikram Nair and officials from the foreign affairs, trade and industry ministries.
+He is accompanied by Minister for Social and Family Development Tan Chuan-Jin, Senior Parliamentary Secretary for Trade and Industry and Education Low Yen Ling, Chairman for Government Parliamentary Committee (Defence and Foreign Affairs) Vikram Nair and officials from the foreign affairs and trade and industry ministries.

 At the meeting, both sides also touched on how Singapore can work with Indonesia in areas such as the digital economy, as well as other opportunities in the Riau Islands, which will be further addressed at the next Leaders Retreat to be held in Singapore on Sept 7, said Mr Fachir.

-DPM Teo also met former Indonesian president Susilo Bambang Yudhoyono as well as other officials and leaders on Friday.
+Yesterday, DPM Teo also met former Indonesian president Susilo Bambang Yudhoyono as well as other officials and leaders.

-The Singapore delegation that attended Thursday night's National Day Reception hosted by the Singapore Embassy in Jakarta, will also be at the Singapore Community Day event, which will be held at Hotel Indonesia Kempinski on Saturday.
+The Singapore delegation that attended Thursday night's National Day Reception hosted by the Singapore Embassy in Jakarta will also be at the Singapore Community Day event, which will be held at Hotel Indonesia Kempinski today.